 How much is the CAS deposit?

-We ask you to pay £2,500 to confirm you will be studying at Loughborough University this year and want us to issue you with a CAS.
+You will need to pay £2,500 to confirm you will be studying at Loughborough University London and want us to issue you with a CAS.

 Can I pay more than £2,500?